 Jessica Ipkendanz - known by her professional name Jessica Danz - is an award-winning performer and composer.
-A vocalist and versatile multi-instrumentalist, she brings together contemporary classical and folk-noir elements to create an experimental, virtuosic style.
+A vocalist and versatile multi-instrumentalist, she brings together contemporary classical and folk-noir elements in an experimental, virtuosic style.
 Known for her finely crafted, haunting songwriting, she writes and performs solo material for combinations of voice, violin and piano, as well as creating ensemble works and live scores for theatre, dance and silent film.

 Born in Perth, Western Australia, Jessica began piano lessons at the age of seven and violin lessons the following year.
 She was accepted into full time tertiary study at the WA Conservatorium of Music at the age of fifteen, majoring on the violin and continuing to study the piano privately.